-Negative listing materials-The various initiatives in this part of the ESG programme include creating a "Negative Listing' of materials to be phase out eventually across all our operations.
-This includes single use plastics such as drinking bottles, straws, in rooms amenities, brochures, menus, corporate gifts and other office supplies.
-This also applies to the daily operations in the corporate offices and in all group related events and meetings where responsible use of resources is constantly practiced.
-Our resort in Langkawi, launched its in-house water bottling plant in 2020 where drinking water placed in guestrooms are bottled in reusable glass bottles instead of single-use plastic bottles.
-With this initiative, the resort is able to reduce at least 6 single-use plastic bottles per room per day.
+Negative listing materials - This part of the ESG program includes creating a Negative Listing of materials that will be phased out over time across all our operations.
+This includes single-use plastics like straws, drinking bottles, in-room amenities, brochures and menus as well as corporate gifts and other office supplies.
+This applies to all corporate operations and group-related events and meetings, where responsible use is practiced.
+In 2020, Langkawi's resort opened a water bottling facility in house.
+This allows guests to have reusable glass bottles for their water consumption.
+This initiative has allowed the resort to reduce at most 6 single-use plastic bottles per guestroom per day.

-Since its inception in July 2019, the resort estimated a reduction of rubbishing at least 50,000 plastic bottles in 2020, or an equivalent to approximately 500 kg of plastic waste avoided.
+The resort was established in July 2019.
+It has managed to reduce plastic waste by at least 50,000 plastic bottles annually until 2020.
+This is equivalent to avoiding approximately 500 kilograms of plastic waste.